mzufferey/omics/index.md

 **Deconvolution**

-CIBERSORT RNA-based estimates of overall I-TME provided by CI- BERSORT absolute scores (immune cell infiltration from RNA data)
+* CIBERSORT RNA-based estimates of overall I-TME provided by CI- BERSORT absolute scores (immune cell infiltration from RNA data)

 The RNA-based tumor microenvironment inference tool ESTIMATE (Yoshihara et al., 2013) was used to derive the overall immune score and stromal score for each sample.

 Weused an established methylation-based deconvolution method, EDec (Onuchic et al., 2016) to dissect the composition of different cell types within the whole bulk tumor.
-I

 ##### Data visualization

-A website for interactive visualization of the multi-omics dataset is available at: http://prot-shiny-vm.broadinstitute.org:3838/ CPTAC-BRCA2020.
-The
+* A website for interactive visualization of the multi-omics dataset is available at: http://prot-shiny-vm.broadinstitute.org:3838/ CPTAC-BRCA2020

-Lolliplots for CDKN2A mutations in the CPTAC head and neck squamous cell carcinoma and this lung squamous cell carcinoma cohort were generated using the ProteinPaint web application to visualize mutations (Zhou et al., 2016).
+* Lolliplots for CDKN2A mutations in the CPTAC head and neck squamous cell carcinoma and this lung squamous cell carcinoma cohort were generated using the ProteinPaint web application to visualize mutations (Zhou et al., 2016).
 Mutations